 Description Specifies which essence(s) of the clip will be used in case of clip copies to a distant server.
-Values The value is forced to Intra when the parameter is not relevant: • Intra: Only the Intra essence of the clip is copied.
+Values Two values are possible for this parameter: Intra: Only the Intra essence of the clip is copied.
+Intra + LongGOP: Both Intra and LongGOP essences of the clip are copied.
+When the Proxy essence is active, it will always be copied.
+This value is therefore not selectable.
+Default value Intra + LongGOP